Why Real Faces Outperform Generic Impact Stats in Donor Storytelling

 👵 Elderly couple – 28%

-If a baby’s face doubles the odds that a stranger returns a wallet, imagine how the right photo can engage donors in your next fundraising appeal.
+If a baby photo doubles the odds that a stranger returns a wallet, imagine what the right photo can do for your next fundraising appeal.

 Wiseman’s behavioral research shows how the right fundraising images can tap into donor compassion by signaling vulnerability and shared humanity.
 That emotional spark isn’t just soft science—it’s one of the most effective donor engagement strategies you can use.